fairpoints/fair_open4beginners/Open/Open lesson outcomes.md

 --
 - Identify research outputs
 - Explain what Open science means
-- Discuss the importance of Open science practices
+- Discuss the importance of Open science practices in general
-- Identify benefits of Open science practices (applicable to their work)
+- Identify benefits of Open science practices and how it's related to their work
 - List habits of Open science practices (applicable to their work)